 With Medijump you can browse 1 facilities offering different types of Oncology procedures in Marbella.

-Hospital Ceram, located in Calle del Mediterraneo, Marbella, Spain offers patients Cancer Screening procedures among its total of 71 available procedures, across 15 different specialties.
-Currently, there's no pricing information for Cancer Screening procedures at Hospital Ceram, as all prices are available on request only, whilst the national average price is approximately $2,240.
-There are many specialists available at the Hospital, with 15 in total, and they have multiple recognized accreditations, including: SELMQ - Sociedad Española de Láser Médico QuirúrgicoSEME - Sociedad Española de Medicina EstéticaSEMCC - Sociedad Española de Medicina y Cirugía CosméticaSECPRE - Sociedad Española de Cirugía Plástica, Reparadora y EstéticaSEF - Sociedad Española De FertilidadSEP - Excellence in Private HealthASRM - American Society for Reproductive MedicineAECEP - Asociación Española de Cirugía Estética Plástica
+Hospital Ceram, can be found in Calle del Mediterraneo, Marbella, Spain and offers its patients Cancer Screening procedures as well as 71 other procedures, across 15 different procedure categories.
+At present, there is no pricing information for Cancer Screening procedures at Hospital Ceram.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $2,240.
+Many medical professionals work at the Hospital, with 15 in total, and Hospital Ceram has several accreditations, including: SELMQ - Sociedad Española de Láser Médico QuirúrgicoSEME - Sociedad Española de Medicina EstéticaSEMCC - Sociedad Española de Medicina y Cirugía CosméticaSECPRE - Sociedad Española de Cirugía Plástica, Reparadora y EstéticaSEF - Sociedad Española De FertilidadSEP - Excellence in Private HealthASRM - American Society for Reproductive MedicineAECEP - Asociación Española de Cirugía Estética Plástica

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?